Board of Directors

 Martha Lenio- Vice Chairperson

-Martha Lenio brings insight into the global renewable energy economy to QEC’s Board of Directors.
-As a renewable energy specialist with the World Wildlife Fund Canada, Dr. Lenio’s knowledge of renewable energy technologies and power solutions incorporates the arctic environment in which QEC serves.
-Her ten years of extensive international experience with solar power applications is complemented by her Doctor of Philosophy in Photovoltaic Engineering from the University of New South Wales, and a Bachelor of Applied Science from the University of Waterloo.
-Dr. Lenio lives in Iqaluit.
+Dr. Martha Lenio brings deep insight into global renewable energy solutions and Arctic-specific power systems to QEC’s Board of Directors.
+She currently serves as a Renewable Energy Specialist with the World Wildlife Fund Canada, drawing on over a decade of international experience in solar applications.
+Dr. Lenio holds a Doctor of Philosophy in Photovoltaic Engineering from the University of New South Wales, and a Bachelor of Applied Science from the University of Waterloo.
+Dr. Lenio resides in Iqaluit.

 Alex Cook